 Image of Measles Rash

-Columbus Public Health, Franklin County Public Health, Delaware General Health, and Madison County-London City Health Department continue to work with the Ohio Department of Health to investigate a growing number of mumps cases in our community, stemming from the recent outbreak at The Ohio State University (OSU.)
+Columbus Public Health, Franklin County Public Health, Delaware General Health, and Madison County-London City Health Department continue to work with the Ohio Department of Health to investigate mumps cases in our community, stemming from an outbreak at The Ohio State University (OSU) that started in early 2014.
 To see the daily case count information, click here.

 The boundaries of the community outbreak currently include Franklin, Delaware and Madison counties.
 Although there have been cases in residents of counties outside of Franklin, Delaware and Madison counties, these cases are linked to the community outbreak.
 Most of the linked cases work or attend school within Franklin, Delaware and Madison counties.